haotran-california/rust_node_blog/js_runtime_part_1.md

-# JavaScript Runtime from Scratch Part 1
+# Javascript Runtime from Scratch Part 1
 By Hao Tran

 ### Preface
 This article will focus on the major V8 concepts which are involved in building a Javascript Runtime.
 Many of these concepts will be illustrated with diagrams in order to build mental models which aid in interpreting the V8 source code.
-So for now, the structure of each article is some main feature, followed by source code which implements the main feature, followed by diagrams which explain the main concepts and technical details involved in implementing the main feature.
 My personal opinion is that these diagrams are easy to remember as broad concepts which encapsulate complex technical details.

-With that being said here are the concepts which we will be exploring today.

-### Main Concepts

-1. **V8 Infrastructure: Platform, Isolate, Context**
-2. **V8 Bridge: JavaScript <---> Rust**
-3. **Handles**
+The structure of each article revolves around some main feature and the code which implements that feature and the main concepts associate with V8 in order to write that code.
+With that being said lets define what problem will be solved in the feature.

+My personal opinion is that these diagrams are easy to remember as broad concepts which encapsulate complex technical details.

 ### Main Feature

-The program which we will be analyzing today, `execute_vanilla_javascript.rs` will solve the following problem.
-How to run a vanilla Javascript file, in this case `foo.js`, with an embedded V8 instance?
+The program which we will be analyzing today will solve the following problem.
+How to run a vanilla Javascript file within a program that contains an embedded V8 instance?

-Now lets take a look at the `foo.js`, the Javascript script, and `execute_vanilla_javascript` the program which contains the V8 embedding.
+Now lets take a look at the `foo.js` and `execute_vanilla_javascript.rs`.

 `foo.js`
 ``` Javascript